About the Louis Dundas Centre

 The centre is the vision of Ruth and Bruce Dundas, out of the experience of the too short life and death of their son Louis.
 Their experience highlighted to them the lack of research in palliative care for children and young people, and the desperate need to share knowledge within the UK and worldwide.

 The Louis Dundas Centre was established in 2009 to fulfil this aim of creating a worldwide resource for palliative care, ensuring that high-quality support and information is universally accessible to help all children with life-limiting and life-threatening illnesses.
 With the help of many generous supporters, the centre created the foundations of an exceptional academic unit, that was led by the True Colours Chair in Palliative Care for Children and Young People, Professor Myra Bluebond-Langner who retired in December 2021 marking an end to a significant tenure.
-As we look to the future, the Centre will build on Myra’s leadership as we appoint an outstanding new candidate in 2022.
+Building on Myra’s leadership and legacy, we are delighted that Professor Ulrika Kreicbergs has joined the Centre in 2023 as The Louis Dundas Chair in Palliative Care for Children and Young People.

 Read more about the achievements of the Louis Dundas Centre and our exciting plans for the future in our most recent update report The Louis Dundas Centre Update Report- February 2022